 This new table is a devaluation but still offers better value than just a straight Marriott points to airline transfer.

 Elite status will be recognised across all three programs with five elite tiers—basically like SPG has now plus a Marriott Silver tier.

 Marriott Rewards and Ritz-Carlton Rewards Gold will translate into Platinum Elite—this will be the main elite status to aim for—whilst Platinum will become Platinum Premier Elite.

 More brands will offer breakfast, notably Courtyard and resort properties, but Ritz-Carltons and some others will still not feed you for free.

 How do the changes affect me if I hold SPG Gold status?

-SPG Gold will become Gold Elite.
+From 21 August, SPG Gold has will become SPG Gold Elite.

-SPG Gold members lose out with reduction of guaranteed 4pm late check-out to 2pm late check-out subject to availability, and only bonus points as arrival gift instead of choice between that and a welcome drink.
+SPG Gold Elite members lose out with reduction of guaranteed 4pm late check-out to 2pm late check-out subject to availability, and only bonus points as arrival gift instead of choice between that and a welcome drink.

-The backdoor access route to free breakfast for SPG Gold members (no breakfast) through status matching to Marriott Gold Elite for free breakfast at Marriott properties disappears.
+The backdoor access route to free breakfast for SPG Gold Elite members (no breakfast) through status matching to Marriott Gold Elite for free breakfast at Marriott properties disappears.